Phononic Metamaterials & Acoustofluidics..

 Today, we are at the cusp of a new wave of transformation in acousto-fluidic technologies with the incorporation of phononic-bandgap (PhBG) materials and reprogrammable microfluidic systems.
 The merger of these exotic materials with microfluidics could open up unprecedented opportunities to control and tailor acoustic wave behavior for practical purposes and lead to new classes of acousto-microfluidic devices with novel functionalities.
 Our research group aims to spearhead this effort.

 PHONONIC BAND-GAP ENGINEERING & MICROFLUIDICS

 Almost all of the state-of-the-art acoustofluidic approaches are established on creation of standing sine wave patterns or superposition of such patterns.
-Hence, acoustic microfluidic designs are limited to a set of narrow device parameters related to generation of acoustics waves with varying phase differences.
-Phononic crystals (PnCs), on the other hand, offer virtually infinite ways of tailoring acoustic waves through phononic band structure (PBS) engineering by varying material and/or geometrical parameters.
-Incorporation of such PnCs, allowing an unprecedented level of control on surface acoustic waves (SAWs), could lead to on-chip acoustofluidics with novel functionalities.
-On silicon substrates, this approach could open door to monolithic, ultra-compact, versatile and programmable microfluidic devices, which can be readily integrated with other moieties based on well-established silicon technologies.
+Hence, acoustic microfluidic designs are limited to a set of narrow device parameters related to generation of acoustics waves with varying phase differences in two dimensions.
+Phononic metamaterials (PhMMs), on the other hand, offer virtually infinite ways of tailoring acoustic waves through phononic band structure engineering by varying material and/or geometrical parameters.
+Incorporation of such PhMMs, allowing an unprecedented level of control on surface acoustic waves (SAWs), could lead to on-chip acoustofluidics with novel functionalities.
+On piezoelectric substrates, this approach opens the door to monolithic, ultra-compact and versatile microfluidic devices, which can be readily integrated with other moieties to realize reprogrammable lab-on-chip technologies.